OctopusDeploy/blog/blog/2018-03/variable-editor-improvements/index.md

 ![Old Variable Editor](variables-old.png "width=500")

 It was based on [SlickGrid](https://github.com/mleibman/SlickGrid) and it had a number of problems that we wanted to solve as part of the redesign:
-- No grouping or sorting of variables
+- There was no grouping or sorting of variables.
-- Two clicks often required to highlight part of the text
+- Two clicks were often required to highlight part of the text.
-- Filters not discoverable and easy to apply
+- Filters were not discoverable or easy to apply.
-- Needed to enter into a popup to edit variable scopes
+- It was necessary to enter a popup to edit variable scopes.

-By far the most important shortcoming of the old variable editor was the fact that it was difficult to extend.
+By far, the most important shortcoming of the old variable editor was the fact that it was difficult to extend.
 It was an area of code that received very little attention and any changes were often risky to make.

 ## The New Variable Editor